 - Scheme Submission Documents – Ready Reckoner

 Costs over TCI

-The Association’s explanation for costs exceeding TCI, the outline specification and the structural/ground condition report (if appropriate) should together cover all abnormal cost factors and ensure that the content of the proposals can be understood.
+The Association’s explanation for costs exceeding TCI and the structural/condition report should together cover all abnormal cost factors and ensure that the content of the proposals can be understood.
 The Association should also include a cost analysis.

-The Project Approval (Form NT2/TA2) will set out any conditions attached to the approval, which have to be met by the Association.
+The Project Approval Forms [NT2/TA2] will set out any specific conditions attached to the approval, which have to be met by the Association.